NL33/electron-git/znext.md

 --in bundle for production, remove the z files, like

+--if hit save version, or prior versions, or compare changes-> will not work if not a git repo.
+Will get an error.
+Take care of this.

+--main window: add scroll to folder contents, so it's clear if there are contents that flow over the present view

+-main window: adjust styling of buttons at the bottom in the case that window is made narrow (smaller than 275px )
 # contact notes

 if link it to github, could tell them about it to get their support